Frequently Asked Questions

 Do I need an appointment?

 Yes.
 We are a very busy facility and typically book out a week or two in advance.
-If you are wanting our latest appointment or a Saturday appointment we recommend scheduling a month in advance.
+If you are wanting our latest appointment of the day we recommend scheduling a month in advance.

 Do you offer a military discount?